 Having the freedom to camp anywhere, be it a Walmart parking lot, BLM campground, or remote wilderness campsite is worth every penny it took to make my fifth wheel boondocking friendly.

 When I'm out on the road I don't worry about where the nearest campground is.
-I've got a 200 amp hour battery bank matched with a 100 watt solar panel charging system that keeps me powered up anywhere but a dense forest.
+I've got a 200 amp hour battery bank matched with a 200 watt solar panel charging system that keeps me powered up virtually anywhere.

 My fifth wheel has a large freshwater tank and large holding tanks which enable me to boondock for long periods without having to break camp.
 I also mounted a freshwater tank on my truck so I can bring along extra water, or haul water to the RV whenever I run low.

 I can pull off the road at any moment, find a campsite, and be there for over a month...totally self contained and completely off the grid.